raymondworkshop/old.myblog/_posts/diary/2020-01-03-daily-review.md

     - Write summary about the course on psychology
     - Practice my english and cantonese
     - Write some code
+    - try to buy zara suit at shatin
     - SELL voo tonight, and try to buy MSFT on futu